-For the safety of all, residents are required to remove any accumulation of snow / ice on the exterior stairs, walkways and driveways of their homes within 24 hours.
+For the safety of all, residents are required to remove any accumulation of snow / ice on the exterior stairs, walkways, and driveways of their homes within 24 hours.
 All entrances to the home must be accessible (including back door entrances).
 In the event of an emergency, it is imperative that safe access is available for emergency services and for the safety of residents.
 Please note that service order requests will not be performed if the pathway is not clear for technicians.
 If planning to leave the area for any extended period of time, the resident must arrange for snow removal.
 Fines may be issued for accumulations of snow over 3 inches or untimely removal of snow/ice.
+Self Help offers snow removal equipment.
+Please contact your community team to reserve equipment and for additional details.